aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/8_build_dispenser/_index.md

     ![TopAssembly-s18.jpg](/images/lab8_tubing3.jpg)

-1. Fil the water bottle to 50-75% full.
+1. Fill the water bottle to approximately 50-75% full.
 Then attach the bottle to the assembly (vertical so as not to spill water) and adjust height as needed (again, there will be a lot of resistance when moving, be careful!):

     ![TopAssembly-s19.jpg](/images/lab8_bottle1.jpg)
     ![TopAssembly-s20.jpg](/images/lab8_bottle2.jpg)